 The dead center was medium at best.
-Now, normally I’d use my thermometer, but let’s be honest, most people will follow the directions on the box.
-If you do this will be the most well done roast.
+Now, normally I'd use my thermometer, but let's be honest, most people will follow the directions on the box.
+If you do this will be the most well-done roast.

 The meat is well seasoned and has a bit of kick to it.
 The puff pastry is good but a tad soggy on the bottom.
-The mushrooms are good, well seasoned but was wishing for a bit more of them.
+The mushrooms are good, well seasoned but were wishing for a bit more of them.

 And I know there are those of you who would set a timer and forget it.
 If you are one of those people, I hope this review reaches you in time.

 If you cook this to temperature and not to time, this is a solid holiday dish.
 This item was clearly labeled on my receipt as being a holiday item so you might way to buy an extra or two if you really love it.

 If not, then you can always consider getting one of these thermometers which have prevented me from overcooking a number of roasts.
 So in the long run it's paid for itself.
 Best of all it gets paired to my phone which is pretty much always next to me.

 Trader Joe's sells Beef en Croute or Beef Wellington during the winter holiday months.
 It is a seasonal item

 Defrost in the refrigerator overnight.
 Preheat your oven to 425F.
 Be sure to start checking the temperature as early as 20 minutes if you are looking for a roast that isn't overcooked.

 These terms refer to the same thing.
 En Croute is the French term for anything in baked in puff pastry.

 For $14.99 it isn't badly priced either.